-- 10.3 Where the Appeal Board rules that there is a breach of the Code, the company may be required by the Appeal Board to take steps to recover items given in connection with the promotion of a medicine or non promotional items provided to health professionals and members of the public and the like.
-Details of the action taken must be provided in writing to the Appeal Board. - 10.4 Where the Appeal Board rules that there is a breach of the Code, the Appeal Board may require an audit of the company's procedures in relation to the Code to be carried out by the Prescription Medicines Code of Practice Authority and, following that audit, decide whether to impose requirements on the company concerned to improve its procedures in relation to the Code.
+- 10.3 Where the Appeal Board rules that there is a breach of the Code, it may require the company to take steps to recover items given in connection with the promotion of a medicine or non promotional items provided to health professionals and members of the public and the like.
+Written details of the action taken must be provided to the Appeal Board. - 10.4 Where the Appeal Board rules that there is a breach of the Code, it may require an audit of the company's procedures in relation to the Code to be carried out by the Authority and, following that audit, decide whether to impose requirements on the company concerned to improve its procedures in relation to the Code.
 These could include a further audit and/or a requirement that promotional material be submitted to the Authority for pre-vetting for a specified period.
-The Authority must arrange for material submitted for pre-vetting to be examined for compliance with the Code but the Authority cannot approve such material.
+The Authority must arrange for material submitted for pre-vetting to be examined for compliance with the Code but it cannot approve such material.
+All of the costs of pre-vetting must be met by the company concerned.